etcd-io/etcd/Documentation/benchmarks/etcd-2-1-0-benchmarks.md

 ## Testing

-Bootstrap another machine and use benchmark tool to send requests to etcd cluster.
+Bootstrap another machine and use benchmark tool [boom](https://github.com/rakyll/boom) to send requests to each etcd member.

 ## Performance